 The Franciscan survey — ordered by the imperial edict of Francis I in 1817 (and referred to as the Franciscan cadastre) — recorded Jewish names using given names and surnames.
 Its first phase was conducted in 1819–1822, with the Jewish landholders found in many communities.
 Charting cadastral maps was the survey’s new feature but detailed land measurements in Galicia did not finish until 1854.
 To learn more, click here.

-Access an Inventory Table of all Josephine & Franciscan cadastral survey records to see which localities and records have been researched, indexed, and made available, free to all, on the All Galicia Database.
+Access the Inventory Table of all Josephine & Franciscan cadastral survey records to see which localities and records have been researched, indexed, and made available, free to all, on the All Galicia Database.
 To date, we have researched 67 towns, yielding 56,177 records.

 Gesher Galicia members can access scans of these records in the Members Portal (look for “Archival Records”), by clicking here.

-For more details refer to the articles: “Early Galician Population Surveys,” Galitzianer, March 2016 and “Research Project Updates,” Galitzianer, September 2017.
+For more details, please refer to the articles: “Early Galician Population Surveys,” Galitzianer, March 2016 and “Research Project Updates,” Galitzianer, September 2017.
 Past issues can be found at the Members Portal click here.

-For the archival inventory of the Josephine and Franciscan surveys held in TsDIAL, Lviv, Ukraine check the reference (Kiev 1965, in Cyrillic).
+For a complete inventory listing of the Josephine and Franciscan surveys held in TsDIAL, Lviv, Ukraine, check the reference (Kiev 1965, in Cyrillic).